alexchen-melbourne/capstone_project/index.md

 Alternative qestion:

 - Is there a house marking bubble in melbourne?
--- Housing affordability measures - price to income ratio -- Housing debt measures - housing debt to income ratio
+-- Housing affordability measures: price to income ratio -- Housing debt measures: housing debt to income ratio

 ### 1.2 Potential Audience